kaziava/local-graphrag-starter/README.md

 Minimal production-oriented GraphRAG stack: PyMuPDF + LangChain + Neo4j + Ollama.
 No cloud APIs, no data leaving your machine.

+> 🚧 **Early stage:** the stack is evolving and hasn't been tested on every
+> configuration yet.
+If something fails to start on your machine — open an Issue
+> or message me, I'll fix it fast.
+Feedback and bug reports are the best contribution.

 > 📢 Companion repo of the Telegram channel [@llmops_engineering](https://t.me/llmops_engineering) —
 > hardcore LLMOps breakdowns, benchmarks and production war stories.